Spectral estimates for finite combinations of Hermite functions and null-controllability of hypoelliptic quadratic equations: Introduction

 where

 with $\val \alpha=\alpha_{1}+\dots+\alpha_{n}$, denotes the orthogonal projection onto the $k^{\textrm{th}}$ energy level associated with the harmonic oscillator

 and

 denotes the orthogonal projection onto the $(k+1)^{\textrm{th}}$ first energy levels.
+The above integer $0 \leq k_0 \leq 2n-1$ whose definition is given in (\ref{h1bis2}) is a structural parameter intrinsically associated to the Weyl symbol of the quadratic operator.
 In order to apply Theorem~\ref{Meta_thm_AdaptedLRmethod}, we need a spectral inequality for finite combinations of Hermite functions of the type

 with $a<1$, where $\pi_k$ is the orthogonal projection (\ref{estt4}).
-In~\cite[Proposition~4.2]{KK1}, such a spectral inequality is established with $a=\frac{1}{2}$ when the control subset $\omega$ is an open subset of $\rr^n$ satisfying the following geometrical condition:
+In~\cite[Proposition~4.2]{KK1}, such a spectral inequality is established with $a=\frac{1}{2}$ when the control subset $\omega$ is an open subset of $\rr^n$ satisfying the following geometric condition:

-where $B(y',r)$ denotes the open Euclidean ball centered in $y'$ with radius $r>0$.
-It allows to derive the null-controllability of parabolic equations associated with accretive quadratic operators with zero singular spaces in any positive time $T>0$ from any open subset $\omega$ of $\rr^n$ satisfying (\ref{hyp_omega}).
+where $B(y',r)$ denotes the open Euclidean ball in $\rr^n$ centered at $y'$ with radius $r>0$.
+It allows to derive the null-controllability of parabolic equations associated to accretive quadratic operators with zero singular spaces in any positive time $T>0$ from any open subset $\omega$ of $\rr^n$ satisfying (\ref{hyp_omega}).
+The above geometric condition was introduced by Le~Rousseau and Moyano in~\cite{moyano} and was shown to be sufficient for the null-controllability of the Kolmogorov equation in any positive time.